-Japan has a reputation for its high living costs, especially Tokyo which annually makes it into the lists of the world's top ten most expensive cities.
+The weakening yen has caused Japan's cities to gradually move down the lists of the world's most expensive cities in recent years.
 Rent tends to make up a large chunk of living costs in Japan, followed by car ownership and transport.
-However, living in Japan does not have to be expensive, and costs can be reigned in depending on where you are located, by choosing local products, and by living sensibly within your salary.
+Living costs can be reigned in depending on where you are located, by choosing local products, and by living sensibly within your salary.
 Below is a rough guide with estimate monthly costs for a single person living in Japan.

 Accommodation and utilities